 PCT is becoming increasingly available to physicians as a point-of-care test.
 Currently, availability of this assay will vary by medical center.

-Leptin, a hormone generated by adipocytes that acts centrally on the hypothalamus to regulate body weight and energy expenditure, is an emerging marker that correlates well with serum IL-6 and TNF-alpha levels.
-Using serum leptin levels with a cutoff of 38µg/L, researchers have been able to differentiate sepsis from noninfectious SIRS with a sensitivity of 91.2% and a specificity of 85%.
-This test is not yet readily available for clinical practice in the United States.[18, 19]
+Leptin, a hormone generated by adipocytes that acts centrally on the hypothalamus to regulate body weight and energy expenditure, is an emerging marker that correlates well with serum IL-6 and tumor necrosis factor–alpha (TNF-α ) levels.
+Using serum leptin levels with a cutoff of 38 µg/L, researchers have been able to differentiate sepsis from noninfectious SIRS with a sensitivity of 91.2% and a specificity of 85%.
+This test is not yet readily available for clinical practice in the United States.[24, 25]

-TNF-a and IL-1 receptor antagonists, antibradykinin, platelet-activating factor receptor antagonists, and anticoagulants (antithrombin III) have been studied without showing statistically significant benefits in SIRS (with variable results for sepsis and septic shock).
+Studies of tumor necrosis factor–alpha (TNF-α) and interleukin-1 (IL-1) receptor antagonists, antibradykinin, platelet-activating factor receptor antagonists, and anticoagulants (antithrombin III) have not shown statistically significant benefits in SIRS.
+Variable results for sepsis and septic shock have been reported.
 These medications have no role in treating patients who meet criteria for SIRS only.